OpenRefine/OpenRefine/docs/docs/manual/installing.md

 Java must be installed and configured on your computer to run OpenRefine.
 The Mac version of OpenRefine includes Java; new in OpenRefine 3.4, there is also a Windows package with Java included.

 If you want to install Java yourself, you can install a pre-built Java Runtime Environment (JRE) from  [Adoptium.net](https://adoptium.net/releases.html).
-Or, you can install the Java Development Kit (JDK) from [Java.net](https://jdk.java.net/).
-Please note that OpenRefine works with Java 8 to Java 17 for OpenRefine 3.5.
+Please note that OpenRefine works with Java 11 to Java 17 for OpenRefine 3.6.

 If you install and start OpenRefine on a Windows computer without Java, it will automatically open up a browser window to this page.